 |Other||Chromebook with browser extension, Brave with browser extension|

 Dashlane is an intuitive and easy-to-use password manager, providing simple, effective ways for users to add passwords and organize information.

 Initial account setup is fast and easy, allowing users to start managing passwords in minutes.
 After creating an account, users can import data, both from currently saved passwords within a chosen browser as well as exports from other password managers.
-New passwords can be added upon login on new sites.
-Dashlane allows users to store more than passwords, too; users can add things like bank account numbers, routing numbers, credit card numbers and CVV codes, SSNs and any other helpful information related to each individual online account.
-When necessary, these items can be autofilled, too.
+New passwords can be added upon login to new sites.
+Dashlane allows users to store more than passwords, too; users can add things like bank account numbers, routing numbers, credit card numbers and CVV codes, SSNs, and any other helpful information related to each individual online account.
+When necessary, these items can be auto-filled, too.

 Password sharing isn’t a feature that will be valuable to all password manager users, but can be helpful when managing shared accounts, like streaming platforms or news sites.
 Dashlane’s Sharing Center is accessible using the menu bar at the bottom right of the main screen.
 Using the Sharing Center, users can create unique vaults that can be shared with others.
 This can include entire accounts or, if preferred, individual passwords.
 The free version of Dashlane limits vaults to five passwords, but all paid versions come with an unlimited sharing option.

 Sharing features are more robust when using business level plans.
 Dashlane for business includes Smart Spaces for managing both work and personal data as well as an admin console that can manage user password access based on job function and necessary permissions.